 Sleeping on your back is the best position to prevent your headphones from breaking.
 When you sleep on your back there are fewer chances of your headphones falling off, and it also releases pressure from your ears.

-Get the right pillow
+Get the right pillows for headphones

 Originally, pillows in their basic form are not designed or made to support headphones.
 Pillows primarily focus on comfort during sleep.